ryan95f/yamlator/docs/schema_components.md

 }
 ```

-Rules in the schema block following the exact same pattern that can be used in `rulesets`.
+Rules in the schema block follow the exact same pattern that can be used in `rulesets`.
 See [rules](#rules) for more information.

 ## Rulesets

 A ruleset allows for complex YAML structures to be defined.
-A ruleset is made up or 1 or more [rules](#rules).
-T name of the ruleset must begin with a capital letter followed by lowercase letters, uppercase letters and underscores.
+A ruleset is made up of 1 or more [rules](#rules).
+The name of the ruleset must begin with a capital letter followed by lowercase letters, uppercase letters or underscores.

 The following are valid ruleset names: